-Karanji or Gujia is an important snack especially during the Diwali season in India.
+Gujiya is an important snack especially during the Diwali season in India.
 It has an outer cover made from semolina or sooji and all purpose flour or maida, and has a sweet filling of fresh coconut and sugar.
 The filling can be made soft and wet or it can be made dry.
 In the video I have shown both the methods.
 In the recipe below, I have shared the method for the former type.
-To make a dry filling, follow the same steps, except let the filling cook for 3-4 minutes more, on low flame and then turn off the heat.
-Karanjis with a dry filling stay good for longer time than those with a soft and moist filling.
+Gujiyas with a dry filling stay good for longer time than those with a soft and moist filling.

-- Oil - 2 & 1/2 tbsp for the dough for the cover and more for deep frying the Gujiya
+- Oil - 3 tbsp for the dough for the cover and more for deep frying the Gujiya

 - Salt - A pinch

 - Milk - 6 tbsp for soaking the semolina and 4 tbsp more for making the dough for the cover

 - Rice flour - 1 & 1/2 tsp

 - Add about 6 tbsp milk to the semolina, just enough to wet all the grains.
 Let it soak for 30 minutes.

 - Add the all purpose flour, a pinch of salt, 3 tbsp of hot oil, and use milk to knead into a dough that is not too soft (just like the poori dough).
 You will knead about 4tbsp of more milk to make the dough.

 - Mix the coconut with sugar and keep on a low-medium flame to cook.
 Stir every now and then.